Healthcare Equipment and Supplies

 Wright Medical Technology, Inc. designs, manufactures, and sells orthopedic implants and instrumentation to customers worldwide.
 Its products include large joint implants for hip and knee; extremity implants for shoulder, elbow, hand, wrist, and foot; ankle, oncology, and spine products; and biologic products, such as bone graft substitutes.
 The company sells its products through distributors in the United States and Canada.
-Wright Medical Technology, Inc. was formerly known as Dow Corning Wright and changed its name to Wright Medical Technology, Inc. in 1993.
-The company was founded in 1950 and is headquartered in Arlington, Tennessee.
-Wright Medical Technology, Inc. operates as a subsidiar...
+Wright Medical Technology, Inc. was formerly known as Dow Corning Wright, Inc. and changed its name to Wright Medical Technology, Inc. in 1993.
+The company was founded in 1950 and is headquartered in Memphis, Tennessee.
+Wright Medical Technology, Inc. operates as a subsi...

 Founded in 1950

 Chief Compliance Officer and Senior Vice President

 Wright Medical Technology, Inc. Key Developments